College of Medicine & Sagore Dutta Hospital

 College of Medicine & Sagore Dutta Hospital (CMSDH), also known as Sagar Dutta Medical College, is a tertiary referral government hospital, medical college and research institute in the state of West Bengal, India.
 It is situated at Kamarhati, in the suburbs of Kolkata.
-It has been set up by the Government of West Bengal in 2010 and started M.B.B.S. courses from 2011 to reduce the shortfall of doctors in the state.Nursing and other Paramedical courses (under State Medical Faculty of West Bengal) are also offered.
+It has been set up by the Government of West Bengal on 5 August 2010 and started M.B.B.S. courses from 2011 to reduce the shortfall of doctors in the state.
+Nursing and other Paramedical courses (under State Medical Faculty of West Bengal) are also offered.
 It is affiliated to the West Bengal University of Health Sciences and recognised by National Medical Commission.